 - It is The TMC Library’s policy to strictly comply with copyright laws.

 - It is a violation of this policy for authorized users to copy, duplicate, install, electronically forward, distribute or use copyrighted works including but not limited to software, images, data, sounds (including music) and multimedia works which infringes on the copyright of another.
 Improper copying includes but is not limited to electronic copying, downloading or transferring and printing copyrighted works via the Internet.

-- Exceptions - Any activities which are at variance with the above policy and procedure must be authorized by the Associate Director for Information Technology (AD-IT) or people explicitly designated by the AD-IT as having the authority to grant variances.
-Variances can be granted on a case-by-case basis and the granting of a variance does not provide a precedent for future grants.
+- Exceptions – Any activities which are at variance with the above policy and procedure must be authorized by the Associate Director for Information Technology (AD-IT), Executive Director or personnel explicitly designated by the AD-IT or Executive Director as having the authority to grant variances.
+Variances can be granted on a case-by-case basis and the granting of a variance does not provide a precedent for or imply future exceptions.

 - Violations of any of the policies contained in this policy will not be condoned by The TMC Library.

 - Violations of these policies will result in a formal investigation by the Library’s Information Technology Team.

 - Violators will be given the right to provide written and oral statements to document their perception of the incident, which will be made a part of the investigation.